Code-Institute-Submissions/soukasamadi-Smoothies-blog/README.md

 3. Change the current working directory to the location that you want the cloned directory
 4. Type 'git clone' and paste the URL copied in step 3
 5. Press 'Enter' and the project is cloned

+## Credits

+### Content

+* All food recipes were taken from (and I was inspired by )[Simple green smoothies](https://simplegreensmoothies.com/)
+* The images were sourced from [Simple green smoothies too](https://simplegreensmoothies.com/)
+* The logo and favicon are my own design and build using canvas